Faculty & Staff Resources

 In addition, the University designates certain administrators Officials with Authority (OWAs) to address and correct harassment, discrimination, and/or retaliation.
 This includes:

-- Deputy Coordinator, Rebecca May (Assistant Director of Athletics)
+- Deputy Coordinator for Athletics, Rebecca May (Associate Director of Athletics)

-- Civil Rights Investigators: Lonnie Allbaugh, V. Harrison Dillard, Anne Felker, Kathryn Friedman, Linda Hoy, Ryan McKinney, Lou Rossi, Don Sabo Jr.
+- Civil Rights Investigators: Anne Felker, Kathryn Friedman, Linda Hoy, Ryan McKinney, Lou Rossi, Don Sabo Jr., and Erica D'Agostino

 - President, Bryon Grigsby

-- Vice President for Student Life, Nicole Loyd
+- COO/Executive Vice President for University Life, Nicole Loyd

-- Assistant Director of Student Development, Laura Mack
+- Associate Director of Student Development, Laura Mack

 Contact information for OWAs is maintained in the Moravian University Directory.